nihad6690/Money-Manager/README.md

 # Money-Manager

 ## About the Project
 Node.js application that manages your money and helps you keep track of your expense.
-I did this project because I wanted to use Node.js to create a REST API project.
-Using REST API and also using `https://restcountries.com/ `API to fetch country information, the user can search any country they like to get the information, and then the information from the API is sent to the front-end and displayed with jQuery.
+This project uses Node.js along with Express.js for the back-end nd React along with CSS for the front-end and MongoDB Atlas is used as the database for this project.
+I did this project because I wanted to gain a deeper understanding of React, and how to work databases.

 ## Built With
 - Node.js